LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

 - Is there a causal effect of a client subscribing to a bank term deposit?
 - What is the most important factor affecting a client subscription to a term deposit?
 Which clients are more likely to subscribe to a term deposit?

-The data story is organized as follows: Firstly, we will make a short description of our datasets, and introduce the methods used in preprocessing the data...????????
+The data story is organized as follows: In section II, we will make a short description of our datasets.
+Section III will introduce the methods used in preprocessing the data.
+Section IV will implements logistic regression and random forest to the data.
+Section V compares and analyzes the performance of the models.
+Finally, we will conclude our project in section VI.

 ## 2. Datasets